umutbalkan/seismicFeed/README.md

 # seismicFeed
-date/time, coordinates, magnitudes and locations of recent earthquakes in Turkey.
+date/time, coordinates, magnitudes and locations of the recent earthquakes in Turkey.

 - [ ] Harvesting Data